gmosx/swift-statistics/README.md

 # Statistics

 Basic statistics functions implemented as extensions to the Sequence and Collection protocols.

+## License

+The software and all related files are licensed under the MIT license.

+(c) 2018 Reizu.